Academics

-Williams Institute
+Williams Institute Lectures

-MTSO’s annual lecture series
+MTSO’s annual academic lecture series brings renowned scholars to campus.

 The Williams Institute is a time-honored tradition at MTSO.
 The Williams lectures bring to campus speakers from many backgrounds, including theologians, ethicists, poets, biblical scholars, historians, pastoral psychologists and Christian educators.
 The event includes two lectures as well as opportunities for extensive dialogue and community discussion.